© 2026 SimplyTrust Software Inc.

 If you have children, revisit who you'd want to raise them if you're not able to — and who you'd want managing their inheritance.

 Your divorce decree may require specific coverage.
-Make sure your policies meet those terms and name the right beneficiaries.
+Policies need to meet those terms and name the right beneficiaries.

 Healthcare directives, HIPAA authorizations — anywhere your ex is named as a contact or decision-maker needs review.